wangarlene/wangarlene/README.md

 ### :woman_technologist: Hi, I'm Arlene!

-*:bulb: On my gap year, I'm trying new things, making mistakes and learning from them.*
+*:bulb: On my gap year, I'm making mistakes and learning from them.*

 See what I'm up to at [arlenewang.me](https://arlenewang.me)!